-15D.C.
-Department of Employment Services, Office of Labor Market Research and Information in cooperation with the Virginia Employment Commission, the Maryland Department of Labor, Licensing and Regulation, the West Virginia Bureau of Employment Programs, and the U.S. Department of Labor, Bureau of Labor Statistics
+&lt;sup>15D.C.
+Department of Employment Services, Office of Labor Market Research and Information in cooperation with the Virginia Employment Commission, the Maryland Department of Labor, Licensing and Regulation, the West Virginia Bureau of Employment Programs, and the U.S. Department of Labor, Bureau of Labor Statistics trend during 2015, including significant increases in total DC resident employment and reductions in total unemployment.

-16 Department of Employment Services analyses of U.S. Census Bureau data for 2013.
+&lt;sup>16 Department of Employment Services analyses of U.S. Census Bureau data for 2013.

-17 D.C.
+&lt;sup>17 D.C.
 Department of Employment Services, Office of Labor Market Research and Information in cooperation with the Virginia Employment Commission, the Maryland Department of Labor, Licensing and Regulation, the West Virginia Bureau of Employment Programs, and the U.S. Department of Labor, Bureau of Labor Statistics.